cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/_index.md

 +++
-title = "Plugins"
+title = "Writing Plugins"
-description = "Overview of Cloudify Plugins" weight = 300
-alwaysopen = false
+description = "How to write and package plugins for Cloudify" weight = 30 alwaysopen = false
 +++